plone/training/embed.rst

 .. only:: not presentation

     We are using a lot of plone api here.
 Plone API makes the code a breeze.
 Also, there is nothing really interesting.
-    We will only do something, if the workflow state is pending and the average vote is above 0.5.
+    We will only do something if the workflow state is pending and the average vote is above 0.5.
     As you can see, the :samp:`transition` Method does not want the target state, but the transition to move the state to the target state.

     There is nothing special going on.